 In this modern police state where police drones are becoming more common, it can be hard to know what police drones at night look like.
 What do police drones look like at night?
 It’s a question that not many people ask themselves when they go out drinking with their friends or stay up late playing video games with their roommates.

-Police drones aren’t quite like other aircraft that might be flying around during night time operations because police drones are constantly watching what happens below, taking photos if necessary.
-Police drones are only concerned with police drones, police officers and the American public.
+Police drones aren’t quite like other aircraft that might be flying around during nighttime operations because police drones are constantly watching what happens below, taking photos if necessary.

-If police drones use search lights at night then they’re only using them because police drones are up in the air, looking down on everyone else to see what’s going on below before police officers do.
-Most police drone operators don’t want to shine police drones lights at anyone during night time operations because police drones want police drones flying around without people knowing it most of all.
+If police drones use searchlights at night then they’re only using them because police drones are up in the air, looking down on everyone else to see what’s going on below before police officers do.
+Police drones may not want to shine their lights on anyone, but police drone operators are quite eager for people who see them fly over in order to avoid any issues.

 Police might be flying police drones with infrared or thermal imaging technology during nighttime hours but police aren’t spying on citizens unless there’s reason to believe that something bad is happening.
 If there’s no reason for police to fly their police drone with special night equipment then chances are they won’t use any kind of night equipment at all.